Arhopala rama

 Arhopala rama, the dark Himalayan oakblue, (sometimes placed in Amblypodia) is a small butterfly found in India, Indochina, China and Japan that belongs to the lycaenids or blues family.

+Description

+Deep dark blue, with a very broad margin; hindwing with a minute tail.

 Range in India

 The butterfly occurs in the Indian Himalayas from Kashmir to Sikkim and from Manipur to Dawnas.

 Status

 The species is common in the Himalayas, but not rare elsewhere.